+11. Banks may exercise their commercial judgment in discounting of bills of services sector.
+However, while discounting such bills, banks should ensure that actual services are rendered and accommodation bills are not discounted.
 Services sector bills should not be eligible for rediscounting.
-Further, providing finance against discounting of services sector bills may be treated as unsecured advance and therefore, should be within the limits prescribed by UBD for sanction of unsecured advances.
+Further, providing finance against discounting of services sector bills may be treated as unsecured advance and therefore, should be within the limits prescribed by Urban Banks Department for sanction of unsecured advances.

-- xii.
-In order to promote payment discipline which would to a certain extent encourage acceptance of bills, all corporate and other constituent borrowers having turnover above threshold level as fixed by the bank's Board of Directors should be mandated to disclose 'aging schedule' of their overdue payables in their periodical returns submitted to banks. - xiii.
-Banks should not enter into Repo transactions using bills discounted / rediscounted as collateral.
+12. In order to promote payment discipline which would to a certain extent encourage acceptance of bills, all corporate and other constituent borrowers having turnover above threshold level as fixed by the bank's Board of Directors should be mandated to disclose 'aging schedule' of their overdue payables in their periodical returns submitted to banks.

+13. Banks should not enter into Repo transactions using bills discounted / rediscounted as collateral.

-Any violation of these instructions will be viewed seriously and invite penal action from RBI.
+Any violation of these instructions will be viewed seriously and invite penal action from Reserve Bank of India.